QUEER|ART STAFF & BOARD

 L Marmon (they/them) is a white queer disabled artist and arts administrator based in Philadelphia, PA.
 They support non-profit operations through fundraising strategy, grants management, and donor/government relations.
 In addition to working as a consultant, L has worked on staff for the Museum of the City of New York and The Civilians.
 They are also a former/forever theatermaker with extensive performance and production experience.
 L received a BA in Theater and Music from GWU and studied arts and culture strategy through executive certificate programs at CUNY and UPenn.
 L is affiliated with Jews for Racial and Economic Justice, the Association of Fundraising Professionals, and Culture@3, and they are engaged in communities of practice in emergent strategy and community-centric fundraising.

-Andrius Alvarez-Backus (he/him) is an interdisciplinary artist working across sculpture and painting to explore the kinship between subjecthood and objecthood, specifically as it manifests in the queer Filipinx experience.
-He uses mixed media assemblage to interrogate how the semiotics of materials evoke different poetic associations, personal allegory, and cultural meanings.
-By expressing a queer sense of embodiment without conventional tactics of representation, Alvarez-Backus challenges the ways in which memory, metaphor, and identity are fetishistically bound up in material culture.
-He received his Bachelor of Fine Arts from The Cooper Union for the Advancement of Science and Art (2023), and is currently pursuing his Master of Fine Arts at Columbia University School for the Arts (expected 2025).
-His work has been shown internationally in group shows at the Fitchburg Art Museum, Black Brick Project, SK Gallery, the Brooklyn Waterfront Artists Coalition, Page-Waterman Gallery, the Parish Center for the Arts, and Post Office Gallery, among others.
+Andrius Alvarez-Backus (he/him) is an interdisciplinary artist working across sculpture, drawing, and painting.
+Through the transformation of everyday objects, he amplifies their poetic connotations to evoke personal allegories of intimacy, embodiment, and memory.
+Using mixed media assemblage, his practice interrogates how desire bridges beauty and abjection, and how the semiotics of materials convey cultural meanings.
+He received his BFA from The Cooper Union for the Advancement of Science and Art (2023), and his MFA from Columbia University (2025).
+His work has been shown internationally at the Wallach Art Gallery, Fragment Gallery, SK Gallery, Plato Gallery, Chelsea Walls, Black Brick Project, the Brooklyn Waterfront Artists Coalition, and The Blanc, among others.
 His first museum solo exhibition, "Desastre!," was on view at the Fitchburg Art Museum from June through August 2023, where his work is also included in the permanent collection.
 Recent honors include the Richard Lewis Bloch Memorial Prize, the Martin A. Rothenberg Travel Fellowship, the D'Arcy Hayman Scholarship, and the Quinta Carolina Scholarship.
+He was the inaugural Nicholas Dahl Visiting Artist at the Provincetown Art Association & Museum in 2025, and will be an artist-in-residence at Smack Mellon from 2025-2026.

 Reya Sehgal, Programs & Operations Manager